libriscv/libriscv/README.md

 Note that the web API demo uses a docker container to build RISC-V binaries, for security reasons.
 You can build the container with `docker build -t newlib-rv32gc . -f newlib.Dockerfile` from the docker folder.
 Alternatively, you could build a more full-fledged Linux environment using `docker build -t linux-rv32gc . -f linux.Dockerfile`.
 There is a test-script to see that it works called `dbuild.sh` which takes an input code file and output binary as parameters.

+It can also be used as a script backend for a game engine, as it's quite a bit faster than LuaJIT, although it requires you to compile the scripts ahead of time as binaries using any computer language which can output RISC-V.

 ## What to use for performance

 Use Clang (newer is better) to compile the emulator with.
 It is somewhere between 20-25% faster on most everything.
 Disable atomics and compression extensions in the emulator for a slight boost, if you can recompile the RISC-V binaries with the same configuration.

 Use GCC to build the RISC-V binaries with, -O2 with atomics and compression disabled: `-march=rv32imfd`.
 Try enabling the instruction decoder cache and see if it's faster for your needs.
 Always enable the page cache.
 Experiment with LTO and GC-sections, as the lower instruction count will translate into better performance for the emulator.
+Fair warning: It's a bit harder to use Clang for freestanding RISC-V.

 Otherwise, if you are building the libc yourself, you can outsource all the heap functionality to the host using specialized system calls.
 See `emulator/syscalls/src/native_heap.hpp`, as well as the native_libc files.
 This will manage the location of heap chunks outside of the emulator, however the heap memory itself is still inside the virtual memory of the guest binary.
 There is also an accelerated tiny threads implementation, see: `microthread.hpp` and `emulator/syscalls/src/native_threads.cpp`.